BSPLAZA/WhisperKey/README.md

 **Current beta requires manual setup:**
 - You need to install [whisper.cpp](https://github.com/ggerganov/whisper.cpp) separately
 - WhisperKey will guide you if it's not found
-- Models need to be downloaded on first use
+- Models need to be downloaded on first use (easy in-app download)
-- Some apps may require additional accessibility permissions
+- English models only (multilingual coming in v2.0)

 **Coming in v1.0:**
 - Bundled whisper.cpp (no separate installation)
-- Automatic model downloads
+- Pre-downloaded base model
-- One-click installer
+- One-click DMG installer
-- More language support in UI
+- Code signing and notarization

 ## Models